windirstat/windirstat/README.txt

 =============================================================================
 This is a Microsoft Visual Studio.NET 2003 - Project.

-Trying to backport this project was already done in failed.
+Trying to backport this project was already done and failed.
 However, should you succeed in doing so, please send us your changes.

 Projects included in the workspace